-One explanation is that colder weather causes veins and arteries to constrict, putting immense strain on patients whose coronary circulation is already compromised.
+One explanation is that cold weather causes veins and arteries to constrict, putting immense strain on patients whose coronary circulation is already compromised.
 This extra demand may prevent the heart muscle from receiving adequate oxygen, leading to a host of cardiovascular events and disorders.

 Another theory is that the sudden drop in temperature results in the body having to work harder to regulate its own temperature.
-During this process, all the thermal stress can lead to increased blood viscosity, stickiness and formation of blood clots.
+During this process, all the thermal stress can lead to increased blood viscosity, stickiness, and formation of blood clots.

-What about cold weather and varicose veins?
+What’s the impact of cold weather on varicose veins?

 Fortunately, cold weather isn’t all bad news if you suffer from venous insufficiency.
-While hot weather can impair healthy circulation by causing veins to dilate and the blood to pool, cooler weather has the opposite effect.
+While warm weather can impair healthy circulation by causing veins to dilate and the blood to pool, cooler weather has the opposite effect.

 Tips to encourage healthy blood circulation during colder months